Smoking Policy - Frequently Asked Questions

 A. All Iowans can receive free smoking cessation services from Quitline Iowa.
 Call 1-800-QUIT-NOW (1-800-784-8669) or visit www.quitlineiowa.org for more information.

-Q. How will people know that The University of Iowa is a smoke-free campus?
+Q. How do people know that the University of Iowa is a smoke-free campus?

 Q. How was sign placement identified?

 A. Iowa law requires signage to be posted on all building entrances and exits, in all University owned or leased vehicles, and at entry and exit points to campus.
 Sign placement around campus was determined by the policy implementation team in conjunction with representatives from Facilities Management and the Campus Planning Committee.

 The University’s primary goal is to achieve voluntary compliance with the Iowa Smokefree Air Act and the smoke-free campus policy by educating students, faculty, staff, and visitors about the requirements of the law and by providing smoking cessation assistance to staff, students, and faculty who seek such assistance.

 All faculty, staff, students, and visitors are expected to comply with the Iowa Smokefree Air Act and refrain from smoking on University property.